Melanie-Harris/Sprint-Challenge--Advanced-CSS/README.md

 * [x] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.

-* [ ]  Use at least 2 parameters to create your button
+* [ x]  Use at least 2 parameters to create your button

 * [x] Create a hover state that swaps the background color and font color of the base button styles.